laoguowangCP/godot-statechart-sharp/README.md

 The control node of whole statechart.
 You can simply take it as "state machine node" as in common state machine system.
 To make it work properly, add exactly 1 child `State` node as `RootState` , which is always active.

+At the very beginning, statechart initializes itself, then root state, and all the state, transition, and reaction nodes appended to it.
+All the composition will be indexed with "document order", which is the order they showed in an expanded node tree: the higher node excceeds the lower.

 Statechart provides `Step` method, which is the sole way we interact with statechart.
 To be specific, node loop event also calls `Step` method, the only difference is that they use built-in event string, defined in `util/StatechartConfig.cs` .

 During the `Step` method, statechart will do following things: